Study of noise in virtual distillation circuits for quantum error mitigation: Conclusion

 \section{Conclusion}

-In this work, we have studied the effects of dep\-olarizing- and dephasing-errors in virtual distill\-ation circuits.
+In this work, we have studied the effects of dep\-olarizing-, dephasing-errors and amplitude damping in virtual distill\-ation circuits.
 We found that depolarizing errors in the circuit implementation of virtual distillation substantially degrade the mitigated expectation value.
-For dephasing errors, we found that the quality of the mitigated expectation value does not degrade if the observable is a tensor product of Pauli $Z$ operators.
-This makes virtual distillation implemented in a system that strongly favors dephasing errors amenable for quantum algorithms that use operators diagonal in the computational basis, such as QAOA.
-Moreover, trading pure-dephasing noise for depolarizing errors does not significantly increase the sampling cost.
+Additionally, it was observed that amplitude damping is extremely detrimental for virtual distillation resulting in no error mitigation when estimating the expectation value of the MaxCut Hamiltonian.
+For dephasing errors, we found that the quality of the mitigated expectation value does not degrade.
+This makes virtual distillation implemented in a system that strongly favors biased noise particular robust to errors.
+Moreover, trading biased noise for depolarizing errors does not significantly increase the sampling cost.

 Our findings suggest that implementing the virtual distillation protocol in a system that is strongly biased towards dephasing noise thus avoids the need to rely on other error mitigation techniques in addition to virtual distillation for mitigating errors.
-Finally, we mention that bias-preserving CSWAP gates can be implemented in bosonic cat code systems~\cite{guillaud_repetition_2019,puri_bias_2020} and Rydberg atoms~\cite{iris_hardware_2022}, which is crucial in order to not unbias or depolarize the noise channel.
+Finally, we mention that bias-preserving CSWAP gates can be implemented in bosonic cat code systems~\cite{puri_bias_2020,guillaud_repetition_2019} and Rydberg atoms~\cite{iris_hardware_2022}, which is crucial in order to not unbias or depolarize the noise channel.

-\acknowledgments We thank Oliver Hahn, Timo Hillman, Shahnawaz Ahmed, and Robert Johansson for fruitful discussions.
+\acknowledgments We thank Oliver Hahn, Timo Hillman, Shahnawaz Ahmed, and Robert Jonsson for fruitful discussions.
 This work is supported from the Knut and Alice Wallenberg Foundation through the Wallenberg Center for Quantum Technology (WACQT).
 G. F. acknowledges support from the Swedish Research Council (Vetenskapsrådet) Grant QuACVA.
 SP was supported by the Air Force Office of Scientific Research under award number FA9550-21-1-0209.